gmarino2048/64bit-os-tutorial/Chapter 1/1.4 - The GDT/README.md

 interrupt which can then be handled by the Operating System.
 (In most cases, the offending process is killed.)

+## GDT Structure

+Each entry in the GDT is 64 bits wide.
+The breakdown of each component is described in the following list and in the `gdt.asm` file.

+* (0-15) Segment Base (bits 0-15)
+* (16-31) Segment Limit (bits 0-15)
+* (32-39) Segment Base (bits 16-23)
+* (40-43) 1st flags: Present (1 bit), Protection (2 bits), and Descriptor (1 bit)
+* (44-47) Type Flags: Code(1 bit), Expand Down (1 bit), Writeable (1 bit), Accessed (1 bit)
+* (48-51) 2nd flags: Granularity (1 bit), 32-bit default (1 bit), 64-bit segment (1 bit), AVL (1 bit)
+* (52-55) Segment Limit (bits 16-19)
+* (56-63) Segment Base (bits 24-31)

+Note that the segment limit is 20 bits instead of 32.
+This is where the "Granularity" bit comes in handy.
+If "Granularity" is `0`, then the segment limit is interpreted as individual bits for a maximum segment size of 2^20 bits.
+However, if "Granularity" is set to `1`, then the limit is interpreted in 4096-bit pages, meaning that the max size of a gdt segment is 2^32 bits, or the full 4GB of addressable memory.

+One additional component of the GDT which needs to be mentioned is the "Null" entry.
+The CPU requires that the first entry of the GDT is all 0's, or a 64-bit value of 0.
+This was done as an error-checking measure to ensure that the GDT is correct, as setting a GDT to the wrong value could have potentially catastrophic results.

+Finally, the GDT has a subcomponent known as the "GDT Descriptor".
+This is a smaller data structure which contains the start and end addresses of the GDT.
+The GDT descriptor is what the CPU actually uses to load the GDT, and its address is the one passed into the `LGDT` command used to load the GDT.
 ## Building

 Building this example is the same as building the previous step.
 To